Maproom/qmapshack/nsi/HOWTO-BUILD.md

 ## Debugging with VS2013

-For bug fixing you might want to run QMapshack with the VS2013 debugger.
+For bug fixing you might want to run QMapShack with the VS2013 debugger.
 This requires some additional configuration

 ### D1.)
 Set the solution configuration type to "RelWithDebInfo"